daronphang/programming-resources/python/serialization/marshmallow.md

-allow_none          Boolean, whether None is allowed for field's value validate            Validator, used as function for value validation default             Value used in serialization (dump) when the value is missing
-missing:            Value used in deserialization (load) when value is missing error_messages      Dictionary, error messages to override default messages on errors
+allow_none          Boolean, whether None is allowed for field's value validate            Validator, used as function for value validation default             Value used in serialization (dump) when the value is missing missing            Value used in deserialization (load) when value is missing error_messages      Dictionary, error messages to override default messages on errors
 ```